KenCab123/lab-express-crud-backend/README.md

 | :-: | :----: | :---: | :-------: | :------: | :-------------------------------: |
 |  1  | Index  | /logs |    GET    | **R**ead | Get a list (or index) of all logs |

+- `mkdir logs-crud && cd $_`
-- fork and clone this repository
+- inside the logs-crud directory, fork and clone this repository
+- rename the repository `logs-backend`
-- `cd` into this repository
+- `cd` into the repository
-- `npm install` to install the dependencies for `Jest`
-- `npm test` to run tests
-- Make sure you are on the same level as the package.json and
+- `npm install` (since this repo already has a package.json there is no need to use npm init -y)
-- create a basic express app, use the tests to help guide you
+- Create a basic express app including all of the package installs and files that are needed

-then, build an array of 3 objects that have a
+- Create a models folder
+- Inside the models folder create a `logs.model.js` file to hold your data.

+The shape of each object of your data will consist of the key value pairs below.

 - captainName: string
 - title: string